Halal Hunting

 Volume 7, Book 67, Number 406

 The method of death via the vast majority of gunshot wounds is due to blood loss.
-The entry and exit wounds and the wound channel between them, cause massive and fast blood loss.
+The entry and exit wounds and the wound channel between them cause massive and fast blood loss.
 Modern, expanding projectiles pretty much ensure that.

-The ‘poleaxe’ shot – despite many people thinking, is not the animal instantly dying from some mysterious manner – it’s essentially a KO, and the method of the death is still blood loss.
+The ‘poleaxe’ shot – despite many people thinking, is not the animal instantly dying in some mysterious manner – it’s essentially a KO, and the method of the death is still blood loss.
 A shot to the lungs will incapacitate an animal quickly – but the heart will still pump all the blood out.
-A heart shot, or potentially headshot are the two methods that may still require additional bleeding – but it should be noted that all the Halal requirements can still be met.
+A heart shot or potentially headshot are the two methods that may still require additional bleeding – but it should be noted that all the Halal requirements can still be met.

 Should the animal still be alive when the hunter gets to it, then the animal needs to have its throat slit.
-This is an ethical, practical step that should really be followed by all hunters, regardless of their religious intent.
+This is an ethical, practical step that should be followed by all hunters, regardless of their religious intent.

-Allah’s name is said, the shot is taken, the animal drops and bleeds out (hopefully on the spot) – then what?
+Allah’s name is said, the shot is taken, and the animal drops and bleeds out (hopefully on the spot) – then what?

 Kadeja Assaad